elixir-slack/code_of_conduct/README.md

 # Code of Conduct

-Contact: contact of the administrators in the list below on Slack.
+Contact: contact one of the administrators in the [list](#list-of-administrators) below on Slack.

 ## Why have a Code of Conduct?